mingyyy/progress/learned_concepts.md

 repl.it: *easy to put up a small piece of code and share the link with others, web-based

 PyCharm: *have project structure, python consol, terminal and others

+*Alt + the line, so you can change all of them at once *select something, right click, refactor and rename it